xmos/fwk_voice/modules/lib_noise_suppression/doc/src/overview.rst

 The ``lib_noise_suppression`` library provides an API to implement Noise Suppression within an application.

-The noise suppressor estimates the porbability of speech presence and dynamically adapts it's coefficients to estimate the loise levels to subtract from the input.
+The noise suppressor estimates the probability of speech presence and dynamically adapts its coefficients to estimate the noise levels to subtract from the input.
-The filter will automatically reset it's noise estimations every 10 frames.
+The filter will automatically reset its noise estimations every 10 frames.

 The NS takes as input a frame of data from an audio channel.
 This could be the microphone input or the output of another module in the application.